nocillax/v2-parking-slot-management/backend/PRD.md

   - Payment gateway (Stripe)
   - Sensors or license plate recognition (for check-in automation)
   - Real notification service (FCM / Twilio)

 ---

-✅ **Use this PRD as the Copilot Prompt Root**
-When you start coding, paste this as a comment in your main backend index file or README.
-Copilot will now have **a structured understanding** of:

-- Entities and their relations
-- API purposes
-- System logic and transitions
-- Automation flow

----